-You may have seen the video from Tasty – it went pretty viral.
-It was a recipe of a nice and jiggly Japanese cheesecake.
-It looked amazing and I had to try a delicious keto one.
+You may have seen the Japanese cheesecake video from Tasty – it went pretty viral.
+It looked amazing and I knew I had to try a delicious keto one.

 One thing that I learned when making this is oven temperature is KEY to making this.
 Now my cheesecake isn’t perfect looks-wise..
 It’s a bit cracked because my oven was TOO hot..
 (My oven runs too hot).
 So make sure it’s set at the correct temperature otherwise it may crack like mine did.
 However, even if it does crack, it still tastes AHMAZING.